Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 - Managing playlists on server side

   You can [manage playlists](#managing-playlists-on-server-side) on server side by creating, saving, deleting and getting information about playlists.
-You can also update playback item from playlists item lists.
+You can also update the playback item from the playlists item list.

 - Managing playlists on client side

-  You can [manage playlists](#managing-playlists-on-client-side) on client side by sending request about new playback item to server and adding listeners to be invoked when playlist is updated on server.
+  You can [manage playlists](#managing-playlists-on-client-side) on client side by sending request about the new playback item to the server You can then add listeners to be invoked when the playlist is updated on the server.

 ## Prerequisites